 If you are looking for the cheapest wood available for a garage door and its frames, then go no further than plywood.

 However, despite its low cost, plywood does have some advantages, most notably the insulating value that it offers.

-That is because the plywood uses soft particle woods in the center surrounded by harder woods on the outside.
+That is because the plywood uses soft particle wood in the center, surrounded by harder wood on the outside.

 While easy to stain, plywood does not resist the elements like most other woods.